interglobalmedia/omdb-api-nodejs/README.md

 const http = require('http');
 ```

 the `http` **node module** enables access to a `localhost/dev server` on a computer.
 The interface is careful to never buffer entire requests or responses, so the user is able to stream data.
+The `request` **npm package** is designed to be the simplest way possible to make http calls.
+It supports **HTTPS** and follows redirects by default.

 Next, there is the function definition/declaration for `function getMovies(arr)` to which the parameter `arr` is passed.
 Within the body of the function, a request is made to the OMDB api:

 ```
 request('https://www.omdbapi.com/?apikey=60f7bdd3&t=' + movies[i],
 ```
 `movies[i]` refers to the movies array I create that is the value of the argument passed into `function getMovies(arr)`.
-Why movies[i]?
-Because the request is looped over since I am making a request to retrieve data for a number of movies, not just one:
+Why `movies[i]`?
+Because the request is looped over since I am making a request to retrieve data for a ***number*** of movies, not just one:

 ```
 const movies = ['saw', 'reds', 'titanic', 'the sting', 'scary movie', 'sunset boulevard', 'scream', 'rear window', 'all about eve', 'suspicion'];